stat6250-s17/course-questions-wiki/week-03/README.md

 - Question (yzhu12-stat6250): In the example, SAS print out var and id as rows and columns.
 How does "Explorer" look like when it print out and when should we use "Explorer"?
 - Question (kveng−stat6250): Can we perform some calculation in a PRINT procedure like performing average on the variable then print only the data that are above average?
 -*Question* (lwang30-stat6250) : What other modifications of the data is the *proc print* step able to do ?
+- Question (rluo-stat6250): Can the "Explorer" convert the dataset to different file type such as excel?